google-ar/WebARonTango/README.md

-# INTRODUCTION
+# Overview

 This repository includes modifications on Chromium that allows to add Tango/AR capabilities into JavaScript.
 Chromium is a complex project with gigabytes of source code, resources and third party libraries.
-This repository does not include all Chromium but just the files necessary to make the changes to it.
+This repository does not include all Chromium but just the files necessary to make the changes to it in order to enable WebAR.
 This documentation is divided in 2 sections:
-1. How to build your own version of Chromium and
+1. How to build your own version of Chromium with WebAR and
 2. Using the new VR/AR JavaScript APIs.
 This way, anyone that wants to build and modify his/her own version of chromium, will be able to do it and those who just want to install a prebuilt version of Chromium and start using it right away.

-## THE FOLDER STRUCTURE
+## The folder structure

 `/android_webview`: The modifications to the android webview Chromium project to be able to load the tango handling dynamic library, store the URLs for future executions, etc. This folder, internally, contains the tango handling library and all the build files needed.